Arsenal complete £1m deal to add goalkeeper Runarsson on four-year deal | Goal.com

 Leno has started both of Arsenal's Premier League matches this season, with the Gunners collecting a maximum six points from those two matches.

-Goalkeeper Matthew Ryan Macey has been named to the bench in each of those matches, with last season's backup Martinez heading to Villa after standing out in Leno's absence towards the end of last season.
+Goalkeeper Matt Macey had been named on the bench in each of those matches, with last season's backup Martinez heading to Villa after standing out in Leno's absence towards the end of last season.

-Next up for Arsenal is that Carabao Cup clash with Leicester before a visit to Premier League champions Liverpool next Monday.
+Next up for Arsenal is a Carabao Cup clash with Leicester before a visit to Premier League champions Liverpool next Monday.